-- Use the or vertice of the select "Right" or "Left."
-If you have a checkmark "" in the Eye Toggle field Eye: on the Setup Screen (under Preferences/Settings), once you finish edging the lens for the right eye, it will automatically switch to the left eye. - Size: Type in this field if you need to make a size adjustment, for example, if the size of the frame to be used is different from the size used when performing the trace. - Frame: Use the $\bigtriangleup$ or $\bigtriangledown$ keys to modify the Frame field.
-To perform grooving, choose "St. Groove" or "W. Groove"; for lenses to be drilled, select "Drill," etc.

-Material: Use the or buttons (or F2) to select the lens material.

-- Bevel: Use the or buttons (or F3) to change the Bevel selection.
-Refer to Appendix A "7E Screens: Field Definitions" for details. - Polish: Check this field to polish the lens or uncheck it to skip the polishing-use the Polish function key F4 to check or uncheck. - Safety Bevel: Check this field to create a safety bevel or uncheck it to skip the safety bevel-use the S Bevel function key F5 to check or uncheck.
+- Eye: Use the or vertices to select "Right" or "Left."
+If you have a checkmark "I" in the Eye Toggle field on the Setup Screen (under Preferences/Settings), once you finish edging the lens for the right eye, it will automatically switch to the left eye. - Size: Type in this field if you need to make a size adjustment, for example, if the size of the frame to be used is different from the size used when performing the trace. - Frame: Use the for keys to modify the Frame field.
+To perform grooving, choose "St. Groove" or "W. Groove"; for lenses to be drilled, select "Drill," etc. - Material: Use the \bigtriangleup or \bigtriangledown buttons (or F2) to select the lens material. - Bevel: Use the or 🕞 buttons (or F3) to change the Bevel selection.
+Refer to Appendix A "Edger Screens: Field Definitions" for details. - Polish: Check this field to polish the lens or uncheck it to skip the polishing-use the Polish function key F4 to check or uncheck. - Safety Bevel: Check this field to create a safety bevel or uncheck it to skip the safety bevel-use the S Bevel function key F5 to check or uncheck.

-Blocking: Use the or very keys to toggle the selection ("Optical" or "Geometric" Center).
+Blocking: Use the \bigtriangleup or \bigtriangledown keys to toggle the selection ("Optical" or "Geometric" Center).